rebelwarrior/7Kingdoms/classes.md

   - *Crepuscular Sight*: You can see in the twilight as well as day.

 Wild Horse (The Whispering Plains)
-  - *Galloping Escape*: You are one of the fastest animals, on land you can maintain sustained speeds of 27mph up to two miles.
+  - *Galloping Escape*: You are one of the fastest animals; on land you can maintain sustained speeds of 27mph up to two miles.
-  - *Trample them*: Smaller foes must defy danger to move out of the way or suffer your normal damage. (reach range attack, no attack roll needed attack is always successful if the foes fail to move out of the way.)
+  - *Trample them*: Smaller foes must defy danger to move out of the way or suffer your normal damage. (reach attack, no attack roll needed attack is always successful if the foes fail to move out of the way.)

 Wolf (The Frozen North, The Whispering Plains)
-  - *Track*: You automatically can track any creature a wolf can up to a week after they've crossed the area (unless you are tracking a Ranger or Druid, which are much harder to track) or may take +2 to your roll to track.
+  - *Track*: You automatically can track any creature a wolf can, up to a week after they've crossed the area (unless you are tracking a Ranger or Druid, which are much harder to track) and may take +2 to your roll to track.
   - *Bite the hand*: You disarm the opponent.

 Eagle (The Towering Mountains, The Whispering Plains)